Got frustrated with your dog running off every time they are let loose in the yard?

 One popular method of training dogs to stay in the yard is by using an invisible fence.
 There are two types of invisible fences for dogs: wired and wireless.

-Wired invisible fences, also known as in-ground fences or underground fences for dogs, require you to install a wire underground around the perimeter of your yard, which picks up the signal sent to your dog’s receiver collar via a transmitter.
+Wired invisible fences, also known as in-ground fences, underground fences, or electric dog fences, require you to install a wire underground around the perimeter of your yard, which picks up the signal sent to your dog’s receiver collar via a transmitter.
 This collar will emit beeps and/ or vibrations depending on the model you choose to remind your dog to stay in the yard.
 If your pooch ignores the warning and crosses into the “off-limits” zone, it will deliver a mild static shock.

 Wireless invisible fences work similarly, in which your dog will receive a warning beep when they get close to the perimeter and static correction if they cross over it, teaching them to stay within the safe zone of your yard.
 The difference is that the transmitter emits a radio frequency that creates a circular boundary and communicates with your dog’s receiver collar directly instead, meaning there is no wire running underground.